StevenFupc/predmachlearn-3/index.md

 roll_belt         | 42.83677
 magnet_dumbbell_z | 41.57366

 Let's plot these three variables.
 On the figures 2-4 we can see the relationship between those variables.
 We color grouped the points based on the 5 levels of activities quality.
-The figures show rather complicated patterns which cannot be lineary separated, thus, we use random forest.
+The figures show rather complicated patterns which cannot be linearly separated, thus, we used random forest.

 ```r